Trump turns up heat on Denmark over NATO spending, after Greenland offer spurned

 DANISH ROYAL FAMILY ‘SURPRISED,’ LAWMAKERS FUME AS TRUMP CANCELS DENMARK VISIT OVER GREENLAND

-After Danish Prime Minister Mette Frederiksen rebuffed the president -- who then canceled a visit over her refusal to sell the semi-autonomous territory -- Trump lashed out at Denmark for not pulling its weight with NATO spending.
-The president's idea of possibly purchasing Greenland was only recently reported, may or may not be serious, and is generally viewed as occupying a space somewhere between absurd and strategically brilliant.
+After Danish Prime Minister Mette Frederiksen refused to sell the semi-autonomous territory – a scenario that was only recently reported, may or may not be serious, and is generally viewed as occupying a space somewhere between absurd and strategically brilliant – Trump canceled a trip to Denmark and then lashed out at the country Wednesday for not pulling its weight with NATO spending.

 Trump claimed that considering Denmark’s wealth, they should be contributing far more, especially compared with what the U.S. spends.